 There are four factors required for an Auto-Target activity to generate lift:

 Solution: First, make sure that your activity is personalizing traffic.
 If models aren’t built for all of the experiences, your Auto-Target activity is still randomly serving a significant portion of visits to attempt to build all models as quickly as possible.
 If models aren’t built, Auto-Target is not personalizing traffic.

-Next, make sure the offers and the activity locations truly make a difference to the overall response rates using a simple, non-personalized A/B test.
+Next, make sure that the offers and the activity locations truly make a difference to the overall response rates using a simple, non-personalized A/B test.
 Be sure to compute the sample sizes ahead of time to ensure there is enough power to see a reasonable lift and run the A/B test for a fixed duration without stopping it or making any changes.
-If an A/B test results show statistically significant lift on one or more of the experiences, then it is likely that a personalized activity will work.
-Of course, personalization can work even if there are no differences in the overall response rates of the experiences.
+If an A/B test results show statistically significant lift on one or more of the experiences, then it is likely that a personalized activity works.
+Personalization can work even if there are no differences in the overall response rates of the experiences.
 Typically, the issue stems from the offers and locations not having a large enough impact on the optimization goal to be detected with statistical significance.

 This is expected.

 For example, there is an activity with a conversion metric (C1) and an additional metric (A1).
-A1 is dependent on C1.
+A1 depends on C1.
 When a visitor enters the activity for the first time, and the criteria for converting A1 and C1 are not converted, metric A1 is not converted due to the success metric dependency.
-If the visitor converts C1 and then converts A1, A1 is still not converted because as soon as C1 is converted, the visitor is released.
+If the visitor converts C1 and then converts A1, A1 is still not converted because when C1 is converted, the visitor is released.